AdobeDocs/adobeio-console/projects.md

 If you believe you are seeing a *Read Only* tag in error, or would like to gain access to certain services and product profiles, please work with your organization's administrators for access.

 ![](images/projects-read-only.png)

+## Deleting a project

+Projects cannot be deleted at this time.
+If needed, you can create a new project and start again but you cannot delete a project once it has been created.

+You can make edits to an existing project, including removing APIs and event registrations, but you cannot delete the project overall.
+For more information on working with services within a project, please begin by reading the [services overview](services.md).